miso-lims/walkthroughs/plain-9-0-bulk-tables.md

 # Working with Tables

-Creating and editing samples, libraries, dilutions, pools, and orders are done on the bulk table pages, where you can quickly enter information into spreadsheet-like tables.
+Creating and editing samples, libraries, library aliquots, pools, and orders are done on the bulk table pages, where you can quickly enter information into spreadsheet-like tables.
 This tutorial will help you get to know the features available on the bulk table pages.

 {% include logging_in.md detailed=page.is-detailed %}